rogerjdeangelis/utl_3500_sas_tips_collected_over_40_years/README.md

     /* T002550 CHECK LOG
     /* T002560 COLOR LIST FOR SAS GRAPH
-    /* T002570 OBSERVATION NUMBERS FROM PROC SQL MONOTONIC() (DO NOT USE ORDER BY) /* T002580 SAS KEYBOARD ABREVIATIONS BY WAY OF COMMAND MACROS /* T002580 SAS SPELL CHECKER
+    /* T002570 OBSERVATION NUMBERS FROM PROC SQL MONOTONIC() (DO NOT USE ORDER BY) /* T002580 SAS KEYBOARD ABBREVIATIONS BY WAY OF COMMAND MACROS /* T002580 SAS SPELL CHECKER
     /* T002590 INSERT DATA INTO EXCEL WITHOUT COLUMN ROW /* T002600 LATEST ATTEMPT TO CREATE COMPLEX REPORT WITH MINIMAL LINES OF CODE 10/7/2009